9. Additional tools

 which creates file1.txt, file2.txt, etc. This tool must be compiled on a platform that can read the binary file created by a LAMMPS run, since binary files are not compatible across all platforms.

 The ch2lmp sub-directory contains tools for converting files back-and-forth between the CHARMM MD code and LAMMPS.

 They are intended to make it easy to use CHARMM as a builder and as a post-processor for LAMMPS.
 Using charmm2lammps.pl, you can convert a PDB file with associated CHARMM info, including CHARMM force field data, into its LAMMPS equivalent.
+Support for the CMAP correction of CHARMM22 and later is available as an option.
+This tool can also add solvent water molecules and Na+ or Cl- ions to the system.
 Using lammps2pdb.pl you can convert LAMMPS atom dumps into PDB files.

 See the README file in the ch2lmp sub-directory for more information.